bimdata/documentation-old/doc_sphinx/tutorials/getting_started.rst

     #. `Create your first cloud and its first project`_
     #.
 Upload your IFC file in your project
     #.
 Get all the information pieces from your IFC
 #.
-BONUS: `Include the Viewer in your website`_
+BONUS: `Include the Viewer on your website`_

 Create a BIMData Connect account
 ===================================

 First, you need an account.
-Fill the form with your e-mail and name, chose an password and you have your account.
+Fill the form with your e-mail and name, chose a password and you have your account.

 .. image:: /_images/tutorials/BIMdata_connect_create_an_account.png
    :scale: 100 %